How one US couple made the big move to Ireland

 Now that we're here and settled, now that we have a routine, and now that the chaos is becoming a blissfully distant memory, we're finding that it really does feel like home.

-There's plenty of things that I know I'll never get used to: distance will always be in miles, the temperature will always be in Fahrenheit, and I'm sure I'll always miss 100 different types of soda and cereal, but they're trade-offs that were well worth making.
+There are plenty of things that I know I'll never get used to: distance will always be in miles, the temperature will always be in Fahrenheit, and I'm sure I'll always miss 100 different types of soda and cereal, but they're trade-offs that were well worth making.
 There's a Connemara pony in the field next door who comes to the gate for treats whenever she sees us.
 There's a semi-feral cat, too, who has befriended the dogs and comes running when he hears the door open.

 We had been warned that it rains around 300 days a year in Connemara, and that's absolutely true.
 But that's what makes it so unbelievably beautiful, too, and part of it is a beauty that it's not so much seen as it is felt.
 It's in the stone walls that were built generations ago, in the abbeys and the ring forts, in the pilgrimage sites of Croagh Patrick.